libretro/docs/docs/guides/softwarelist-getting-started.md

 ---

-## Step 1: Understand the core varients
+## Step 1: Understand the core variants

 There are three families of multi-system software emulators available as libretro cores: MAME, MESS and UME.
 These emulators are in turn available in multiple versions to allow users to best match a core to their preference.